Vikramvi87/Delete-scans-ASoC/README.md

 # Delete-scans-ASoC

-Delete scans in a period of time.
-Keep Issues.
+Connect to ASOC (AppScan on Cloud) get scansids in a period of time and delete all scans keeping all issues.
+Before use, set variables ASOCkeyId and ASOCkeySecret.
+How to use:
+./deleteScans.sh <startDate> <endDate>
+Example:
+./deleteScans.sh 2022-07-01 2022-07-31